-How Much Transmission Is Enough?
+How Much Transmission Is Enough

-Minnesota's Transmission System
+Minnesota's Transmission System is Integrated into Regional Grid

 When the initial transmission system was designed and built over 60 years ago, items such as home computers, video games, cable TV and cellphones were unheard of.
 Few customers had air conditioners, and few plug-in appliances had been invented or available.
 Those transmission facilities were sized and constructed to meet the electricity needs of the population and economy at the time with some assumptions for growth based on certain expectations at that time.